 We must receive applications for the following competitive programs for the

 - Collaborative Nursing

 - Nursing Post-RPN Bridge

-We should receive all other applications by Wednesday, March 31, 2021.
-Late applications will be considered on a case‑by‑case basis.
+We should receive all other applications by Thursday, March 31, 2022.
+We will consider late applications on a case‑by‑case basis.
 Students applying from provinces other than Ontario should ensure that documentation is submitted as soon as possible.

 Official transcripts from all secondary and postsecondary institutions attended must be sent through the OUAC or directly from the issuing institution to the Office of the Registrar at the university.

 Regardless of educational background, all applicants to undergraduate programs must have specific prerequisite subject knowledge for their intended program of study.

 We evaluate current high school students and high school graduates (with no postsecondary education) based on their high school courses.

 The specific average or standing required for admission varies from year to year.
 We select students by considering a wide range of criteria, including school marks, distribution of subjects taken and relevance to the academic program.
 Meeting the minimum requirements does not guarantee acceptance.
 We will give preference to applicants with the best qualifications.

 We will use the highest grade obtained in a course to calculate your admission average.